InterAction School of Performing Arts

-Interaction School of Performing Arts Co. (abbreviated as InterAction) (Previously known as Interaction Children's Theatre, or IACT) is performing arts school in Saint John, New Brunswick.
-It was founded in 2001 by Kate Wilcott, and is the only performing arts school of its kind in Southern New Brunswick.
+Interaction School of Performing Arts Co. (abbreviated as InterAction), formerly known as Interaction Children's Theatre (IACT), is a performing arts school in Saint John, New Brunswick.
+It was founded in 2001 by Kate Wilcott and is the only performing arts school of its kind in Southern New Brunswick.
 It serves hundreds of students each year through weekly classes, summer camps, and school outreach.